Cornell University, Society for the Humanities

 Fellows teach one small seminar during their fellowship year appropriate for graduate students and advanced undergraduates.
 Though courses are designed to fit the focal theme, there are no additional restrictions on what or how the course should be taught.
 Fellows are encouraged to experiment with both the content and the method of their seminar particularly as it relates to their current research.

-The Society for the Humanities invites applications from scholars and artists who are interested in participating in a productive, critical dialogue concerning the topic of crossing from a variety of disciplinary perspectives.
+The Society for the Humanities invites applications from scholars and artists who are interested in participating in a productive, critical dialogue concerning the topic of Silence from a variety of disciplinary perspectives.

-Fellows should be working on topics related to the 2023-24 theme of Crossing.
+Fellows should be working on topics related to the 2024-25 theme of Silence.
 Their approach to the humanities should be broad enough to appeal to students and scholars in several humanistic disciplines.

-The following application materials must be submitted via AJO fellowship #21965 on or before the deadline of September 20, 2022.
+The following application materials must be submitted via AJO Fellowship #24897 on or before the deadline of September 20, 2023.
 Any other method of applying will not be accepted.

 - A curriculum vitae

 - A one-page abstract describing the research project the applicant would like to pursue during the term of the fellowship (up to 300 words)

 - A detailed statement of the research project (1,000 – 2,000 words).
 Applicants may also include a one-page bibliography of the most essential materials to the project.